 - Raw material irradiation protocols for botanicals and high-risk ingredients

-But consider the alternative.
-A single microbial recall costs $2-5 million minimum, plus the permanent reputation damage.
-The leading brands did the math years ago and invested in prevention.
+Costs $0.08-0.15 per bottle versus $0.02-0.04 for basic programs.
+Alternative: a single recall costs $2-5 million plus permanent reputation damage.
+Leading brands did the math and invested in prevention.

 The Flavor Masking Challenge